Leith Connections

 The bridge is 85 years old and approaching the end of its functional life.
 It was closed in December 2021 due to its condition and the resulting immediate health and safety risk.

 Many thanks for all your feedback, which we have looked to incorporate in the final design.
-We have now submitted a planning application under reference 24/04552/FUL, which is available to view on the Edinburgh planning portal.
-Once the design is fully completed and completion of statutory processes, we will move forward with confirming construction funding and timescales for construction.
+A planning application was submitted for the bridge under reference 24/04552/FUL, which is available to view on the Edinburgh planning portal.
+This planning application was granted in January 2025.
+Once the design is fully completed and upon completion of statutory processes, we will move forward with confirming construction funding and timescales for construction.

 Leith Connections logo